neondatabase/website/content/docs/functions/date_trunc.md

 ## Additional considerations

-### Time zone awareness
+### Timezone awareness

-When using `date_trunc` with timestamps, the function uses the default time zone of the session, or that specified in the input.
-As shown in the previous section, the truncation result can vary depending on the time zone.
+When using `date_trunc` with timestamps, the function uses the default timezone of the session, or that specified in the input.
+As shown in the previous section, the truncation result can vary depending on the timezone.

 ### Truncating intervals